wink94/RASA-Recruitment-Bot/README.md

 # RASA-Recruitment-Bot

-## This is a simple form based Bot for Job recruitment
+## This is a simple form based Bot for Job recruitment.

-## installation
+## Installation

 1. pip install -r requirements.txt